YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

       ...
      }, '0.0.1', {requires: ['mojito', 'mojito-assets-addon','mojito-models-addon']});

 #.
-We’re going to update our template to look more like the Twitter
+Let's update our template to look more like the Twitter
    template.
 So, go ahead and replace the content of ``index.hb.html`` with the following: